Assam Career : Tezpur University Recruitment 2025

 Applications are invited for recruitment of various research based positions or career in Tezpur University Assam in 2025.

-Tezpur University Assam is inviting applications from eligible candidates for recruitment to the posts or career of one (01) Scientific Administrative Assistant and also one (01) Field Worker in the
+Tezpur University Assam is inviting applications from eligible candidates for recruitment to the posts or career of one (01) Junior Research Fellow in the DBT sponsored research project entitled “Development of Bioresin from Niger and Soyabean Oil: A Solution to Single Use Plastic” under the Principal Investigator of Dr Soumya Ranjan Purohit, Assistant Professor, Department of Food

-DST sponsored research project entitled “Online Language and Cultural Centre for Deori Tribe of Assam: Creating an Online Multimedia Dictionary with Language Translations and Pronunciation Service” under the Principal Investigator Dr. Manoj Deori, Department of Mass Communication and Journalism in 2025.
-The appointment will be initially for a period of six (06) months or until further order, whichever is earlier, which may be extended further depending upon satisfactory performance of the incumbent and co-terminus with the project

 Ready for a challenge?
 Click here to take our quiz and show off your knowledge!